 ORCID number: Noriela Carmen García-González (0000-0001-8274-9653); Jorge Hodgson-Ravina (0000-0001-6351-5827); Armando Aguirre-Jaime (0000-0002-0749-4993).

-Author contributions: García-González NC conceived the study and helped with design, performed procedures, acquired data, analyzed results and wrote the manuscript; Aguirre-Jaime A helped with study conception and designed the study, and with the writing of the manuscript, processed data, interpreted results; Hodgson-Ravina J performed procedures and collected data; ll authors reviewed and approved the final version of manuscript prior to submission.
+Author contributions: García-González NC conceived the study and helped with design, performed procedures, acquired data, analyzed results and wrote the manuscript; Aguirre-Jaime A helped with study conception and designed the study, and with the writing of the manuscript, processed data, and interpreted results; Hodgson-Ravina J performed procedures and collected data; All authors reviewed and approved the final version of manuscript prior to submission.

 Institutional review board statement: This study was reviewed and approved by The Ethics Committee of Nuestra Señora de Candelaria University Hospital.